Search Wisconsin State Records Online (Free)

 Furthermore, individuals can use the same method as above to find a divorce certificate for an individual in Wisconsin.
 By completing a divorce record application form, paying the fee, and sending the request form to the Vital Records Office, individuals can find out if the subject is divorced.

-How Do I Order Replacements Death & Birth Certificates in Wisconsin?
+How Do I Order Replacements of Death & Birth Certificates in Wisconsin?

 Individuals can obtain a birth certificate and/or certificate of birth by submitting a birth certificate application form in person or via mail to an applicable office and paying $20.